 Before you start the Playback software program, it is necessary to login.
 For security reasons, only the administrator account can login to Playback.
-To change the password of the admin account refer to the section of this manual titled Logging-In in the main section Using IP surveillance software.
+To change the password of the admin account refer to the section of this manual titled Logging-In located in the main section Using IP Surveillance software.

-Upon completion of the installation of the IP surveillance software, you can run the Playback program from:
+After completing the installation of IP Surveillance, you can run the Playback program from:

-Start\ Program Files\D-Link\IP surveillance System software\Playback or the directory you specified during the installation.
+Start\Program Files\D-Link\IP Surveillance\Playback or the directory you specified during the installation.

 The main window will be shown on the top of the screen and the display resolution will change to 1024x768 automatically.
 There are four main areas in the window: Display area, Histogram area, Control area, and Status area.
-There are also three controls the Area selection indictor, the Frame selection indictor, and the Pull bar.
+There are also three controls the Area selection indicator, the Frame selection indicator, and the Pull bar.
 Explanations of the main Playback screen follow: